How To Witness to A Non Believer: 3 Step Guide To Using Verbal & Non Verbal Communication

 First – Entry Conversations

-As you talk to a friend, or a stranger, on the human commonalities level, the key to worldview onion peeling is to look for “entry points” into deeper levels of worldview-focused conversations.
+As you talk to someone on the human commonalities level, the key to worldview onion peeling is to look for “entry points” into deeper levels of worldview-focused conversations.

 Entry points may be verbal.